-Hold up a picture of a famous celebrity bride, such as the Duchess of Cambridge and have the guests guess who her famous celebrity partner was.
-If a celebrity has been married more than once, so you may have to let guests know which partner you would like them to name, such as the first or most recent.
+Hold up a picture of a famous celebrity bride, for example, the Duchess of Cambridge, and have the guests guess who her famous celebrity partner is.
+A celebrity may have been married more than once, so you may have to let guests know which partner you would like them to name.
+For example, you could say the first or most recent, or the more famous.

 25. Ball and Chain

 Secure one end of a rope around a lightweight plastic ball.
 Secure the other end of the rope around the guest’s ankle.
 Line up water balls on the ground and have your guest swing the rope and ball around Skip-It style to see who can knock the most bottles down in a minute.
 Whoever manages to knock over the most bottles wins the game.
-For some added phone, spray paint the plastic ball black to make it look more like a ball and chain.
+For some added fun, spray paint the plastic ball black to make it look more like a ball and chain.